lfernando-silva/easy-dependency-loader/README.md

 ### Todos
  - Unit Tests
- - Using other types of config files, such xml.
+ - Using other types of config files, such xml (why not JSON?)

 License
 ----